gseaton-dell/workbench-example-local-rag/README.md

 If you have NVIDIA AI Workbench already installed, you can open this Project in AI Workbench on your choice of machine by:

 ### On Desktop
 Fork this Project to your own Github namespace and copy the clone link.
-Open the Desktop app and enter your location of choice.
+Open the Desktop app and select your location of choice.
 Select "Clone Project" and enter the clone link.
 Wait for the build to complete.

 ### On CLI
 Get started in the CLI by: